 The Lighthouse Road Trip On The South Carolina Coast That’s Dreamily Beautiful

 South Carolina certainly has the market cornered when it comes to unusual lighthouses.
 We’ve put together an Only In South Carolina signature road trip of the amazing lights in the Palmetto State.
-Prepare for a road trip that includes a lighthouse that’s shaped like a triangle and a light that’s basically a cast-iron monopole.
+Prepare for a lighthouse road trip in South Carolina that includes a lighthouse that’s shaped like a triangle and a light that’s basically a cast-iron monopole.

 Gas up the car and hit the road.
-This is one road trip you don’t want to miss!
+This is one lighthouse road trip in South Carolina that you don’t want to pass on!
 You’ll travel over some of the most beautiful Lowcountry roads lined with huge oak trees and hanging Spanish moss.
 And you’ll see the amazing and unique lights of South Carolina.